-Stephen Nyachieo Areba will spend his Professional Fellowship at Kansas University Center on Developmental Disabilities.
+Stephen Nyachieo Areba spent his Professional Fellowship at Kansas University Center on Developmental Disabilities.

-Stephen plans to use what he learns during the PFP-IDE Fellowship and in his host site to help increase the efficacy of inclusive employment opportunities within the Dadaab Refugee Complex.
+Stephen has used what he learned during the PFP-IDE Fellowship and in his host site to help increase the efficacy of inclusive employment opportunities within the Dadaab Refugee Complex.